anluke/candle-realm/README.md

     - The image in the main section for Soy Wax was taken from [fumeibee](https://www.fumeibee.com/wp-content/uploads/2021/04/sl-2.jpg).

     - The video in the main section for Wax Comparison was taken from YouTube, Account: [Sir Topham Hatt](https://www.youtube.com/watch?v=EoNDXLigmmk).

+ - Readme

+    - For Readme file I used [CI readme template](https://github.com/Code-Institute-Solutions/readme-template) as a general idea and built my project around similar layout.